MariaXouri/Assignment3/README.md

 ## _ar or pd = (initial value for ar or pd for minimum values of parameters ) * ( second / initial value ) ^ b * a ^ (b - 1 ),_

-where a = (third / second value ) / (second / initial value )   shows how the coefficient  y / x ((ar or pd) / parameter) changes as the value of parameter becomes bigger.
+where a = (third / second value ) / (second / initial value )   shows how the coefficient  y / x ((ar or pd) / parameter) changes as the value of parameter becomes bigger ( the function is not linear ) .

 ## Core: